JolifantoBambla/webgpu-sky-atmosphere/README.md

 ### Lookup tables

-Both sky rendering methods depend on a couple of cheap-to-compute lookup tables:
+Both sky rendering methods depend on a couple of cheap-to-compute (see [demo with performance metrics (required WebGPU and 'timestamp-query' support)](https://jolifantobambla.github.io/webgpu-sky-atmosphere/demo/?timestamp_query)) lookup tables:

  * Transmittance LUT: stores the colored transmittance towards the top of the atmosphere parameterized by the sample height and direction
  * Multiple Scattering LUT: stores the contribution of multiple scattering parameterized by the sample height and sun direction